kubosub/kubernetes-manifests/README.md

 # kubernetes-manifests
-A collection of typical Kubernetes manifests for reference and quick implementation
+A collection of Kubernetes manifests for reference.